Let’s learn Spanish with some of the most common phrases people use for flirting in this lovely language.

 Did it hurt when you fell from heaven?

-However, this one is good to make people laugh while planting a doubt seed that will drive them nuts.
+However, this one is good for making people laugh while planting a doubt seed that will drive them nuts.

 I’m sure we have a lot in common.
 Would you like to find out?